shadmazumder/SwiftBasic/unowned self on Closure.md

 ```

 ### Solution: Capture List
-Basically *Capture list* the set of rules between a class and it's closuer, which will define the relation among them to break the strong reference cycle.
+Basically *Capture list* the set of rules between a class and it's closuer, which will define the relationship among them to break the strong reference cycle.
 This set of rules is defined on closure defination.
 Lets see a closure example:
 ```swift
 lazy var someClosure: (Int, String) -> String = {
     [unowned self, weak delegate = self.delegate!] (index: Int, stringToProcess: String) -> String in